aloucks/directx_math/README.md

 # DirectXMath for Rust

-A pure rust translation of [DirectXMath], an all inline SIMD linear algebra library for use in games and graphics apps.
+A pure rust translation of [DirectXMath], a SIMD linear algebra library for use in games and graphics apps.

 ✔️ = Implemented, ❌ = Not yet implemented, 🚧 = In progress